01 of 07

-If your trip includes children (or if you never grew up yourself), these are some of the really fun things you can do in California.
-Our family travel guides include the places where we've seen families having the most fun, places our readers vote tops for family travel.Continue to 7 of 7 below.
+If your trip includes children (or if you never grew up yourself), these are some of the enjoyable things you can do in California.
+Our family travel guides include the places where we've seen families having the most fun, and places our readers vote tops for family travel.Continue to 7 of 7 below.

 07 of 07

 California Activities by Month